dogmaphobic/qgroundcontrol/src/VideoStreaming/README.md

 ## Video Streaming

 For supported platforms, QGroundControl implements an UDP RTP video streaming receiver in its Main Flight Display.
-It uses gstreamer and a stripped down version of QtGstreamer.
+It uses GStreamer and a stripped down version of QtGstreamer.
 To build video streaming support, you will need to install the GStreamer development packages for the desired target platform.

-If you do have the proper gstreamer development libraries installed where QGC looks for it, the QGC build sysystem will automatically use it and build video streaming support.
+If you do have the proper GStreamer development libraries installed where QGC looks for it, the QGC build system will automatically use it and build video streaming support.
 If you would like to disable video streaming support, you can add **DISABLE_VIDEOSTREAMING** to the **DEFINES** build variable.

 ### Pipeline